Anchor (climbing): Load-sharing

-A load-sharing (or load-distributing) anchor is a system consisting of two or more individual anchors which join together at a main anchor point to form an anchoring system.
+A load-sharing (or load-distributing) anchor is a system consisting of two or more individual anchors which join at a main anchor point to form an anchoring system.
 This configuration is a way to introduce redundancy and increase strength, typically for a belay anchor.
 If assembled correctly, the load will be distributed to each individual anchor, rather than placing all the load on a single anchor point.
 This decreases the chance that any single anchor point will fail, and, if a point does fail, the other(s) should still be able to hold.

 Best practices

 To ensure proper redundancy and effectiveness of a load-sharing anchor, some best practices are commonly observed.

 Redundancy

 Anchors should be redundant, meaning that the overall anchor will still be sufficiently strong if any individual anchor were to fail.
 Selecting independent locations for the individual anchors would make an anchor redundant.
 This may mean using distinct boulders, crack systems, or objects for the placement location of each individual anchor.
 That being said, redundancy is not necessary in all climbing anchors.
 A living tree that is at least 6 in in diameter will surely hold up several kilonewtons of force in any direction, and so is sufficient as being the sole anchor for any climbing anchor.

 A large (> 6 in diameter) and living tree is a natural anchor that is not redundant but still very strong.